How Do You Use A Grill Smoker Box?

 Soaking the wood chips is an essential step to ensure they smolder and produce a tantalizing smoke instead of burning too quickly.
 Soaking helps the wood chips release a steady stream of flavorful smoke, which infuses your food with a delicate and aromatic taste.
 To soak the wood chips, place them in a bowl or container and cover them with water.
 Let them soak for at least 30 minutes or up to several hours, depending on the desired intensity of smoke.
 Soaking the wood chips not only enhances the smoking process but also prevents them from catching fire and potentially causing flare-ups on your grill.

-Also read about: How Do You Preheat A Grill?
+Also read about: What Safety Precautions Should You Take When Using A Propane Grill?

 Setting up the Grill